A polynomial-time scheduling approach to minimise idle energy consumption: an application to an industrial furnace: Electric furnaces: modelling, optimal control and energy function

 \begin{sloppypar} Our decision to use the bilinear approximation of the furnace dynamics is motivated by the existing literature.
 For example, \cite{Derese1980} have reported that the bilinear model for heat-transfer processes is more suitable than the linear model. \cite{2008:Chook} considered the identification of a first-order bilinear model for an electric tube furnace and showed experimentally that the bilinear model provides the most accurate description as compared with the linear and direction-dependent models.
 Another advantage of the bilinear model is its simplicity and well-understood behaviour in the class of nonlinear systems.
 Thus, we also consider the approximation of the furnace dynamics similarly as in \cite{2008:Chook} with the bilinear model

-where $u$ is the applied electric power (in kilowatts), i.e. the input to the system, and $x$ is the deviation of the furnace temperature $T_f$ from the ambient temperature $T_e$, $x(t) := T_f(t) - T_e $, i.e. the variable to be controlled.
+where $u$ is the applied electric power (in kilowatts), i.e. the input to the system, and $x$ is the deviation of the furnace temperature $T_f$ (in kelvins) from the constant ambient temperature $T_e$, $x(t) := T_f(t) - T_e $, i.e. the variable to be controlled.
 The model (\ref{eq:sys}) slightly differs from that in \cite{2008:Chook}, because we additionally accommodate constraints on control and system parameters regarding the reality for furnaces.
 First, we do impose the upper bound $\bar u$ on the admissible control power, which is important in practice.
 Second, based on physical modelling considerations, it is assumed in \eqref{eq:sys} that the system parameters $\pA$, $\pB$, and $\pC$ are positive constants.
-The second assumption reflects physical properties of furnaces.
-A simplified physical model of electric furnaces (\cite{2008:Chook}) can be expressed as
+That is due to \cite{2008:Chook}, where Section IV provides successful identification of $\pA, \pB, \pC$, resulting as positive numbers for their furnaces operational data.
+Note, that physical-principle-based modelling provided in \cite{2008:Chook} actually gives the following model